KentseMatshira/CDV01_Career_Goals_Reflection_CS202040252_PTO2407_GroupA_Kentse-Matshira_CDV01/README.md

-I am quite aware that both Amazon and Google have diverse teams, so there are many other roles where my skills could be valuable.
+I am quite aware that both Amazon and CISCO have diverse teams, so there are many other roles where my skills could be valuable.
 I shall keep exploring opportunities, building projects, and showcasing my abilities!

 Part 3: SMART Career Goals
 Short-term Goals (Next 1-2 years):